 Stuffed mushrooms only take minutes to prep and make a tasty party food or appetizer!
 The creamy filling is full of fresh herbs and garlic, perfect with the soft baked mushrooms.
 You can even prep them ahead, freeze them and then bake!
 Vegetarian, vegan and/or gluten free.

-Stuffed mushroom recipe
+delicious stuffed mushroom recipe

 This stuffed mushroom recipe makes a flavorful side dish or appetizer.